Ontario could see a seismic political shift in Thursday's provincial election

 The Liberals came to power in 2003 under Dalton McGuinty, and when he stepped down in 2013, Wynne took the reins.
 She led the party to a majority in 2014, despite the party already being bogged down by scandals at eHealth Ontario, air ambulance service Ornge and a price tag of up to $1.1 billion to cancel two gas plants.

+"I'm looking forward to what the people of Ontario decide," she said.
+"It's going to be an exciting night."

-But her popularity began to soon dip, and reached well below 20 per cent in 2016 and 2017, in large part due to anger over rising hydro prices.
+Her popularity began to dip after taking power, and reached well below 20 per cent in 2016 and 2017, in large part due to anger over rising hydro prices.

 The Liberals eventually cut bills by eight per cent, then another 17 per cent months later, but by her own admission, Wynne failed to recognize early enough the impacts that investments in the energy system were having on people's wallets.